New bridge plan only includes fees for large trucks - Lagniappe Mobile

 “Protecting the $125 million grant is critically important,” he said.
 “We need to demonstrate to the federal government that there’s local support or the federal government will redirect the funds.”

-The new project, Stimpson said, would help move passengers and commerce across the bay more quickly and more efficiently, which would help secure more jobs and opportunities to the area.
+The new project, Stimpson said, would help move passengers and commerce across the bay more quickly and more efficiently, which would help secure more jobs and opportunities in the area.

 “We believe this plan is a good, solid plan,” he said.
 “There will be no tolls for cars and small trucks.”

-Carl, who was elected to congress in November, told the crowd gathered for a press conference that leaders he has spoken with in Washington — specifically those who’ve been trapped on the Bayway — understand the need for a bridge, as does local leadership.
+Carl, who was elected to Congress in November, told the crowd gathered for a press conference leaders he has spoken with in Washington, D.C. — specifically those who’ve been trapped on the Bayway — understand the need for a bridge, as does local leadership.

 “Part of my campaign rhetoric was focused on the bridge,” he said.
 “Everyone agrees the bridge is needed.”